rmpfsilva/GuardTrack/replit.md

 1. Admin posts a notice (overtime opportunity or event) via the "Notices" tab in admin dashboard
 2. System automatically sends push notifications to all subscribed users
 3. Guards receive notification and can view details in their notice board
-4. Guards can apply to notices with one click
+4. Guards can apply to notices with one click - duplicate applications are prevented (backend returns 409 error)
 5. Admin can see applicant counts and manage applications

+## Recent Updates (October 2025)
+- **Session Persistence**: Configured persistent sessions with 30-day maxAge, secure cookies with sameSite='none' for PWA compatibility - users now stay logged in when closing/reopening the mobile app
+- **Push Notifications**: VAPID keys configured and working.
+System auto-prepends "mailto:" to VAPID_SUBJECT if plain email is entered
+- **Duplicate Prevention**: Notice applications now prevent duplicate submissions - backend validates and returns 409 status code, frontend shows "Already Applied" status
+- **Error Handling**: Improved error message parsing in frontend to show proper JSON error messages from backend